wncc/TSS-2022/Introduction to Development/Week-3/README.md

 <b>React Hooks are simple JavaScript functions that we can use to isolate the reusable part from a functional component.
 Hooks can be stateful and can manage side-effects.</b>

-I hope you got the meaning of a react hook, if yes, its absolutely necessary for you to read the five articles that I am providing here and keep on reading and implementing these articles till you aren't absolutely clear with them.
+I hope you got the meaning of a react hook, if yes, its absolutely necessary for you to read the five articles that I am providing here and keep on reading and implementing these articles till you are absolutely clear with them.

 <ul>
 <li><a href = "https://reactjs.org/docs/hooks-intro.html"> Introduction to Hooks</a></li>